Cancer in Gallbladder – An Introduction

 Cancer Diagnosed while Removing Gallstones – Normal Course

-Normally the patients come complaining with
+Normally the patients come complaining of

 - Presence of gallstones – Many times directly the patients walk in with ultrasound reports with them.
 Most ultrasound report would report the presence of gallstones only.